 Shiraz is the city of poetry, history, and art.
 You can see beautiful architecture decorated with amazing tiles and adorned with meaningful poems of great Persian poets.
-In addition to being the capital city of Zand Dynasty, the palaces and tombs of the ancient Persian Empire can be seen a few kilometers away from this city.
+In addition to being the capital city of the Zand Dynasty, the palaces and tombs of the ancient Persian Empire can be seen a few kilometers away from this city.

 After the Arab invasion and their dominion over Shiraz, the city was neglected.
 However, during the 4th and 5th centuries of the Lunar Calendar, the Buyid Dynasty declared Shiraz as their capital city.
-Buyids were Shi’a Muslims but were tolerant toward other religions.
+Buyids were Shi’a Muslims but were tolerant towards other religions.
 Shiraz survived the Mongol invasion and massacre by Timur and became the capital city of the Zand Dynasty.

 This city is also known for the remaining of ancient Persian Empire and the Achaemenid dynasty such as Persepolis and Pasargadae.
 Two of the famous Iranian poets, Hafez and Saadi are from Shiraz and their mausoleums are open for all visitors.

-Persepolis is a complex of different palaces and it was built in 518 BC by Darius the great, the mighty king of the Achaemenid Empire.
-The pad in which the complex was built is on the Rahmat Mountain.
+Persepolis is a complex of different palaces and it was built in 518 BC by Darius the Great, the mighty king of the Achaemenid Empire.
+The pad in which the complex was built is on Rahmat Mountain.
 The length of this historical site is equal to Acropolis in Athens but is four to five times wider.
-Some of the Different sections of this site are The Gate of All Nations, The Apadana Palace, The Throne Hall, The Palace of Xerxes (who attacked and destroyed Athens) and etc. This place eventually was burnt in the wrath of Alexander the great.
+Some of the Different sections of this site are The Gate of All Nations, The Apadana Palace, The Throne Hall, The Palace of Xerxes (who attacked and destroyed Athens) and etc. This place eventually was burnt in the wrath of Alexander the Great.